Logan Rogerson

-Logan Tipene Rogerson (/mi/; born 28 May 1998) is a New Zealand professional footballer who plays as a winger for A-League club Auckland FC and the New Zealand national football team.
+Logan Tipene Rogerson (/mi/; born 28 May 1998) is a New Zealand professional footballer who plays as a winger for A-League club Auckland FC and the New Zealand national team.

 Career

 Rogerson began his senior career with the now-defunct Wanderers SC in the ASB Premiership.
 In September 2015, he signed his first professional contract with A-League club Wellington Phoenix.

 After not receiving an offer for a contract extension, Rogerson left Wellington Phoenix and signed a two-year deal with Carl Zeiss Jena in the German 3.
 Liga.
+He suffered an injury while playing for the club.

 Following an injury-shortened spell in Germany, Rogerson returned to New Zealand and signed for Auckland City in October 2019.
 He helped the club secure a second consecutive ISPS Handa Premiership title in his first season and went on to become a key player for the side.

 On 15 March 2021, after another successful season in which he scored eight goals and provided six assists, Rogerson signed with Finnish champions HJK Helsinki.

 On 31 July 2024, Rogerson joined Auckland FC ahead of their inaugural A-League Men season.
-On 21 October 2024, he became the first player in the club's history to score, netting in a 2–0 win over Brisbane Roar.
+On 21 October 2024, he became the first Auckland FC player to score for the club, scoring the second goal in a 2–0 win over Brisbane Roar after an earlier own goal by Harry Van Der Saag.
 On 22 February 2025, Rogerson scored Auckland FC’s first‑ever hat-trick in a 6–1 win over Wellington Phoenix.
 One of the goals was initially under review after a deflection from teammate Neydar Moreno, but it was later officially credited to Rogerson by the A‑League.
+Rogerson finished 2024–25 season with 9 goals and 2 assists, including scoring the only goal in the first leg of Auckland FC's semi-final against Melbourne Victory.
+That season, he was regarded to have established himself as a regular starter while playing for the club.

 On 6 July 2025, the club announced that Rogerson had signed a two-year contract extension, keeping him at Auckland FC until 2027.
+Rogerson's second season at Auckland FC did not replicate the attacking output of his debut campaign.
+He scored once in four appearances during the club's Australia Cup run, scoring in a 4–0 win over Gold Coast Knights.
+Rogerson failed to register a goal contribution in the opening three rounds of the 2025–26 season and was sent off in a 2–1 win over Wellington Phoenix at Sky Stadium for a high challenge, becoming the second Auckland player dismissed after Dan Hall had earlier been shown a red card.